Nyandwi/algorithms/README.md

-# Algorithms and Data Structures for Machine Learning Interviews
+# Algorithms and Data Structures for Coding Interviews

 I want to learn algorithms and data structures to improve my SE skills as I do not have a background in computer science.
 I will use this repository to track my progress, take notes, and to practice.